MolBIFFM/diana/README.md

 ]
 ```
 The identifier for the type of post-translational modification associate with
-measurements from the corresponding file.
+measurements from the input file for reference in the specification of further
+analyses.
 The default setting is `"PTM"`.
-Currently, up to two types of post-translational modification per time of
+Currently, up to two types of
-measurement are supported by Cytoscape styles.
+post-translational modification per time of measurement are supported by
+Cytoscape styles.

 ```json
 [